ryandude99/Automated-Vendor-SLA-Tracker/INSTRUCTIONS.md

 # Instructions Written By AI

 ## AI Context & Workflow Guide
 **Prompt for LLMs:** You are assisting with the "Automated Vendor SLA Tracker".
-This project is a Python-based, event-driven Extract, Transform, Load (ETL) pipeline.
-It utilizes the MARTA public transit API as a proxy to simulate a live data stream of an enterprise vendor's delivery vehicles.
-Its goal is to continuously ingest unstructured JSON data, calculate Service Level Agreement (SLA) breaches (delays > 15 minutes), and load the metrics into a local relational database.
+This project is a Python-based, event-driven Extract, Transform, Load (ETL) pipeline and Alerting Microservice.
+It utilizes the Boston MBTA public transit API as a proxy to simulate a live data stream of an enterprise vendor's delivery vehicles.
+Its goal is to continuously ingest nested JSONAPI data, calculate Service Level Agreement (SLA) breaches (delays > 5 minutes), load the metrics into a local SQLite database, and fire throttled real-time alerts to a Slack channel.

-When assisting with this repository, prioritize lightweight, self-contained solutions (e.g., SQLite, standard Python libraries) over heavy infrastructure.
+When assisting with this repository, prioritize lightweight, self-contained solutions (e.g., SQLite, standard Python libraries, `.env` for secrets) over heavy infrastructure.

 ---

 ## 1. System Architecture
-This project currently consists of two core scripts that handle the ETL pipeline:
+This project consists of three core scripts that handle the ETL pipeline and event-driven alerting:

 * **`databaseSetup.py` (The "Load" Architecture):**
   * Initializes a local SQLite database named `slaTracker.db`.
-  * Creates a relational table named `trainSlaLogs` with schema: `logID` (PK), `trainID` (TEXT), `station` (TEXT), `minutesAway` (INTEGER), `isBreach` (BOOLEAN), and `timestamp` (DATETIME).
+  * Creates a relational table named `trainSlaLogs` with schema: `logID` (PK), `trainID` (TEXT), `route` (TEXT), `station` (TEXT), `minutesAway` (INTEGER), `isBreach` (BOOLEAN), and `timestamp` (DATETIME).
-  * Contains the `insertSlaLog()` function, which uses parameterized queries to insert processed SLA metrics into the database securely.
+  * Uses parameterized queries to securely insert processed SLA metrics.
 * **`api_ingestion.py` (The "Extract" and "Transform" Engine):**
-  * Connects to the MARTA Real-Time Rail API using the `requests` library.
+  * Connects to the MBTA Predictions API using the `requests` library with exponential backoff for error handling.
-  * Employs a `User-Agent` header disguise and a 120-second timeout to bypass firewall blocks and handle server instability.
-  * Contains logic to unwrap nested JSON dictionaries to extract the core vehicle data list.
+  * Parses complex JSONAPI structures (`data`, `attributes`, `relationships`) to extract vehicle, stop, and route IDs.
+  * Utilizes timezone-aware datetime math to calculate live ETAs and deduplicates records to track only the immediate next stop.
-  * Evaluates the `WAITING_TIME` of each train against a 15-minute SLA threshold.
+  * Evaluates the ETA against a 5-minute SLA threshold, logs the data, and calculates an overall "SLA Compliance Percentage."
-  * Calls `insertSlaLog()` from the database script to persistently store the evaluated records.
+* **`alertService.py` (The Alerting Microservice):**
+  * Operates as a background daemon loop scanning the database for recent SLA breaches.
+  * Manages an `alertState` SQLite table to track event state and implement a 15-minute cooldown, preventing alert spam.
+  * Formats breach data into a markdown payload and securely posts it to an enterprise Slack channel via Webhook.

 ---